Featured Topics

 Global coverage of over 200 countries, 2,100 subnationals, all 50 U.S. states and counties (3,100).

-Coverage of more than 70,000 companies representing over 99% of global market capitalization.
+Coverage of more than 850,000 companies representing over 99% of global market capitalization.
+Absolute risk metrics: and multiple return period calculation logic for conditions today and through every decade as far as the 2090s.

 The Climanomics platform was developed to provide you with a rigorous, bottom-up methodology to assess the potential financial impact of climate-related risks and embed these risks into global decision-making, helping investors and corporations lead their organizations confidently to a more resilient future.